Monthly Travel Indicators Summary - December 2024

 Consumer Sentiment

-- Safety and health concerns remained secondary barriers in the Asia Pacific, India, and Middle East markets.
+- Safety and health concerns remained secondary barriers in the Asia Pacific, India and Middle East markets.

 Airlift/Arrivals